 Actions not aligned with a Lawful Good character

-- Using poison to kill an evildoer.
+- Using poison on an evildoer.

-- Killing guards to escape capture.
+- Eliminating guards to escape.

-- Throwing the first punch in a fight.
+- Throwing the first hit.

 - Being disrespectful in social situations.